10 Decision Rules

 Learning Bayesian Rule Lists

-The goal of the BRL algorithm is to learn an accurate decision list using a selection of the pre-mined conditions, while prioritizing lists with few rules and short conditions.
+The goal of the BRL algorithm is to learn an accurate decision list using a selection of the pre-mined conditions while prioritizing lists with few rules and short conditions.
 BRL addresses this goal by defining a distribution of decision lists with prior distributions for the length of conditions (preferably shorter rules) and the number of rules (preferably a shorter list).

-The posteriori probability distribution of lists makes it possible to say how likely a decision list is, given assumptions of shortness and how well the list fits the data.
+The posterior probability distribution of lists makes it possible to say how likely a decision list is, given assumptions of shortness and how well the list fits the data.
 Our goal is to find the list that maximizes this posterior probability.
-Since it is not possible to find the exact best list directly from the distributions of lists, BRL suggests the following recipe:
+Since it is not possible to find the exact best list directly from the distributions of lists, BRL suggests the following recipe: 1) Generate an initial decision list, which is randomly drawn from the prior distribution.
+2) Iteratively modify the list by adding, switching, or removing rules, ensuring that the resulting lists follow the posterior distribution of lists.
+3) Select the decision list from the sampled lists with the highest probability according to the posterior distribution.

 where d is a decision list, x are the features, y is the target, A the set of pre-mined conditions, \(\lambda\) the prior expected length of the decision lists, \(\eta\) the prior expected number of conditions in a rule, \(\alpha\) the prior pseudo-count for the positive and negative classes which is best fixed at (1,1).

-is the likelihood of the observed y, given the decision list and the data.
+is the likelihood of the observed \(y\), given the decision list and the data.
 BRL assumes that y is generated by a Dirichlet-Multinomial distribution.
 The better the decision list d explains the data, the higher the likelihood.

 \[p(d|A,\lambda,\eta)\]